piranna/piranna.github.io/pages/hire-me.md

 base, so you can evaluate my work on first hand.
-If you *still* insists that I need to do an unpaid code test or take-home code assignement, for me it's an almost instant discard of your offer, specially if I'm told so at the end of an interview instead of tell me how is the full selection process before hand.
+If you *still* insists that I need to do an unpaid code test or take-home code assignement, for me it's an almost instant discard of your offer, specially if I'm told so at the end of an interview instead of tell me how the full selection process is before hand.
-That's rude, and I feel betrayed by making waste my time, and show how low do you value your employees-to-be work-life balance.
+That's rude, and I feel betrayed by you making waste my time, and it shows how low do you value your employees-to-be work-life balance if you don't respect it starting at the selection process.

 By the way, *big guys* like Google, Apple, Microsoft, IBM, Amazon, Facebook, Ebay... **don't** do code tests, but instead they do in-site technical interviews, paying flight tickets and hotel rooms if needed.
-They *value* their employees and candidates time and invest in them, so don't be more *picky* than them and show that you are truly interested in your candidates too.
+They *value* their employees and candidates time and invest in them, so don't be more *picky* than them, and show that you are truly interested in your candidates too.

 #### Where are you located?

-I travel frequently and don't have a fixed location, but mostly I'm living in western Europe (UTC to UTC+2 timezones).
+I travel frequently and don't have a fixed location.
+Mostly I'm living in western Europe (UTC to UTC+2 timezones), but I'm also frequently visiting United Arabic Emirates and India (UTC+4 and UTC+5.5 timezones).

 If your question is related to adjust your salary offer to life level costs, you can target your offer to the region of London, Great Britain.

 #### Are you available to relocate?

-I'm interested mainly on 100% remote positions (specially regarding freelance projects), or job positions located in Spain (specially Madrid, Canary Islands, Valencia or Barcelona, mostly in that order).
-I'm open to relocate if we can negotiate the conditions, but mandatory ones are:
+I'm interested mostly just only on 100% remote positions, specially regarding freelance projects.
+I can consider in-site or hybrid job positions or reloation depending of the conditions, mandatory ones are:

+- job location needs to be easily accesible in public transport, or company provides a driver, cab or taxi.
+All transport costs will be paid by the company
+- daily conmute time will be considered part of my paid working hours, being that regular or extra ones depending of the assigned schedule.
+Conmute hours can be compensated as extra paid holidays or free days too
+- all this conditions needs to be specified in the contract

+Additionally, for in-site or hybrid job positions:

+- in **Madrid (Spain) area**, company will pay meal diets for all the days I would need to be presentially
+- in **outside of Madrid area**, company will pay both arrive and leave flight or train tickets (also if it's in a daily or weekly basis), and accomodation for all the time I would need to be presentially

+Finally, if due to costs, times or logistics permanent relocation is mandatory,
+additionally:

+- company will provide accomodation during all the time of the trial period, or all the in-site time for freelance projects.
+After that, company will provide a monthly bonus or salary / honoraries increment to cover flat rental costs
-1. base salary is equal or greater to what I can get for an in-site position in Madrid (Spain), adjusted to live level costs of destination city, whichever is higher.
+- inside **Spain**, base salary will be equal or better to what I can get for an in-site position in Madrid (Spain)
-2. company provides accomodation during all the time of the contract, or a flat rental equivalent monthly bonus.
-3. company provides flight/train tickets for both joining and leaving the company.
-4. offer includes social beneficts (including health costs and paid holidays) equal or better to the Spain basic legal ones.
+- outside **Spain**, base salary / honoraries will be at least a 30% higher or better to what I can get for a similar job position working on remote, and company offer will also includes social beneficts equal or better to the Spain basic legal ones, including health insurance, paid holidays, work and legal rights...

 If it's not possible to meet these requirements, I'm also able to work 100% on remote and travel as frequently as required, as far as company pays flight /